grafana/agent/operations/helm/charts/grafana-agent/README.md

 [default-config]: ./config/example.river

-### controller.securityContext
+### agent.securityContext

-`controller.securityContext` sets the securityContext passed to the Grafana Agent container.
+`agent.securityContext` sets the securityContext passed to the Grafana Agent container.

 By default, Grafana Agent containers are not able to collect telemetry from the